Jacsonliu/Liuyifan_test/readme.txt

-this is a readme shit£¬isnt it?
+This is my first android app .